 Put simply, copepods are everywhere, and there are all kinds of them.
 We’re talking about somewhere from seven or eight thousand to over 20,000 species.
 They may be found from the deep sea to the middle of rainforests.
-But of the massive group’s eight orders, three dominate in terms of number of species and sheer biomass.
+But of the massive group’s eight orders, three copepod groups dominate in terms of number of species and sheer biomass.
 These are (1) the calanoids, (2) the harpacticoids and (3) the cyclopoids.
 Most often, members of these groups are found within the shallow, sunlit photic zone, where they graze heavily on phytoplankton.
 They are in turn preyed upon by all sorts of creatures ranging from tiny fishes to whales.
 As such, they form an important link in most freshwater and marine ecosystems.

 Being a natural (and in many cases vital) food source for varied organisms, it is not surprising that they are cultured for use in the aquarium and aquaculture industries.
 Species representing each of these three groups have been utilized successfully for this purpose.
 And, certainly many more are being experimented with right now.
 Given that there are so many copepod species, that they differ so much from each other, and that there are so many potential uses for them in aquaria, there simply isn’t one perfect aquarium copepod.
 Factors such as size (both young and adult), ease of culture, nutritional profile, etc. will play a major role in selecting a single species for a single purpose (e.g. as a first food for larval fish).
 A smart combination of species may be used for more general purposes (e.g. as part of a clean-up crew in community marine aquaria).
 Undoubtedly, a big part of making a good selection of copepod(s) is understanding those things that set them apart at the level of order and individual species.

-Being a Copepod
+Being Part of a Copepod Group

 Particularly for such a diverse group, it is important to point out those characteristics that are shared by all in the subclass Copepoda before discussing their dissimilarities.
 One obvious commonality is their small size; with the largest not exceeding an inch and most being pretty much microscopic, they are the smallest of the crustacea.
 Their bodies are segmented into a simple head, thorax and abdomen.
 The thorax and abdomen form a 10-segmented trunk.
 The head and thorax may be fused into a single structure known as a cephalothorax.
 They are mostly short and cylindrical in shape with a narrow abdomen, oar-like swimming feet and spiny extensions of the abdomen (or furca).
 Their narrow abdomen, however, lacks distinct appendages.
 Generally, the head and thorax have six sets of appendages, including two pairs of antennae, a pair of mandibles, two pairs of maxillae and a pair of maxillipeds.
 The first pair of antennae serve as sensory organs, whereas the second are usually used for grasping.
 Females carry eggs on one or two sacs on the ventral side of the body.
 The young undergo numerous metamorphoses before reaching adulthood, typically including six naupliar and five copepodid stages.